Our Adoption Journey Has Come to An End. (ie. Adoption is not for the Weak)

-- Even if she did, we had only 3 months until she turned 16 – which was the date she would no longer be able to be referred to us for adoption.
+- Even if she did and she could be, we had only 3 months until she turned 16 – which was the date she would no longer be able to be referred to us for adoption.
 We were told that it would be next to impossible to get the referral from Latvia in time to even be ABLE to adopt her unless we moved some serious mountains.

-We asked her if she wanted to be part of our family, and while it was a difficult decision to leave her friends and her language behind, she said “Yes”.
+We asked her if she wanted to be part of our family, and while it was a difficult decision to leave her friends and her language and culture behind, she said “Yes”.